Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 Hours: Monday-Friday: 9am-5pm, Closed Saturday & Sunday

-Support local farmers and businesses with this one-of-a-kind farmers market in Downtown Des Moines.
-The Market offers a variety of locally grown produce, Iowa fresh cut meats, live music, and more.
-Sip on a fresh squeezed lemonade while browsing through the many unique goods and food stands.
+Support local farmers and businesses with this one-of-a-kind farmers market in downtown Des Moines.
+The farmer’s market is one of the top things to do in downtown Des Moines and offers a variety of locally grown produce, Iowa fresh cut meats, live music, and more.
+Sip on a fresh-squeezed lemonade while browsing through the many unique goods and food stands.

 Location: Capital Square, 400 Locust St, Downtown Des Moines